pzhaojohnson/RNA2Drawer/README.md

 ## Saving Your Work

 You can save a tab as an RNA2Drawer file (with the extension `.rna2drawer`).
 This is a text file containing all the details of a tab's structure drawing (e.g. fonts, colors, base pairs).
-Opening an RNA2Drawer file in RNA2Drawer will open the tab exactly where you left off.
+Opening an RNA2Drawer file in RNA2Drawer will reopen the tab exactly as it was when it was saved.

 ## Exporting